-Why we must learn how to reframe the debate
+Why we have to reframe the debate

-Regardless of the results of this election, we have a serious problem.
-We have to overthrow the dominating ethos of greed and growing xenophobia in our society and champion a society based on mutual care and shared progress.
+We have to develop the tools to reframe the entire public debate.
+Regardless of the results of this election, we have to overthrow the dominating ethos of greed and growing xenophobia in our society and champion a society based on mutual concern and shared progress.